Andreas-Schoenefeldt/SchoenefHtmlToPdfBundle/README.md

    1. *image_quality* | (integer) - allows to define the image quality
    1. *page_size* | (enum) - allows to define the pdf page size - ```A0 A1 A2 A3 A4 A5 A6 A7 A8 A9 B0 B1 B1 B2 B3 B4 B5 B6 B7 B8 B9 C5E Comm10E DLE Executive Folio Ledger Legal Letter Tabloid```
    1. *zoom* | (float) - a float number, to zoom the page
+   1. *js_delay* | (integer) - render delay in milliseconds - good to allow the load of external fonts are ajax requests to finish

 ### Usage